Skip to Content

 40. Multicolored Butterflies

-A pretty illustration of multicolored butterflies from page 307.
+A pretty illustration of multicolored butterflies.

 Multicolored butterflies